 Blowing Bottle Tops: Making Music with Bottles

 AbstractHave you ever blown across a bottle's top and made a pleasant, resonant sound?
 If so, have you wondered how that note is made exactly?
-A bottle is actually what is called a closed-end air column.
-Clarinets and some organ pipes are examples of musical instruments of this type.
-In this science project, you will use bottles to investigate how the length of a closed-end air column affects the pitch of the note that it makes.
+A bottle is actually what is called an air cavity, also known as a Helmholtz resonator.
+Ocarinas are examples of musical instruments of this type.
+In this science project, you will use bottles to investigate how the volume of air in the cavity affects the pitch of the note that it makes.
 All you need are some bottles, water, a ruler, and a chromatic tuner.